 handles and, believe me, you will be challenged.

-I recommend buying the accessories such as a door anchor attachment, ankle cuffs, and a strap to wrap around poles.
+I recommend buying a band package that includes accessories, such as a door anchor attachment, ankle cuffs, and a strap to wrap around poles.
 These greatly increase the variety of exercises you can do.
 As mentioned above, practically any exercise you can do with free weights or machines can be duplicated with bands.
-Many companies sell complete workout packages that include a variety of resistance level bands and all the accessories at about $100.
+Many companies sell complete workout packages that include a variety of resistance level bands and all the accessories at about $100 or less.
 Single bands run from about $6 to $20, depending on their thickness and resistance level.

 In brief, resistance bands are safe, effective, fun to work with, and inexpensive.
 They can be integrated into free weights routines, used for variety, or as stand alone equipment.

 Here is what our subscribers are saying . . .

 "Thank you for your newsletter.
 I loved it, and please keep them coming.
 I found the last one very inspiring.
 I like the food control portion a lot." -Amy Harwood

 "My wife and I are just now starting to get off the couch and back in shape . . . we have a ways to go but you two are an inspiration." -Joey & Lynn Everhart

 "Thanks Logan for your inspiring newsletter each month.
 I have taken your advice and am riding my stationary bike 20 minutes each morning and just started using my Weider Crossbow.
 I am feeling better each day." -Dennis C. Ewert (64 years old)

 "As an almost-52 year old woman who's just gotten 'turned on' to weightlifting, I really appreciate your newsletter and look forward to getting it." -Wanda Araujo

 "Really enjoyed your thoughts on retirement in the latest newsletter." -Larry, 56